CPSSD/TicTacNode/ai/README.md

 ./configure
 make
 ```
-This will compile a binary called "ai" in the src subdirectory.
-If you wish to be able to run this AI
+This will compile a binary called "tictacnode_ai" in the src subdirectory.
+If you wish to be able to
+run this AI
 from anywhere in your shell, then run the command:
 ```
 sudo make install